f0uriest/GASTOp/docs/lessons_learned.rst

 Crossover
 *********
 The crossover class contains multiple methods that can be used to perform crossover.
-All of the crossover methods takes in one parent numpy array and returns two child arrays.
+All of the crossover methods takes in two parent numpy arrays and returns two child arrays.
 The decision to return two child arrays instead of one was made to ensure that all possible "solutions" are explored.
 The reason it's possible to create two child arrays is due to the dual nature of the crossover methods.
 For example, a one